kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/4-verification-techniques/2-state-verification.md

 draft: true
 ---

-State verification is similar to result verification but rather than checking the result of the function, we check the state of an object or something similar.
+State verification is similar to result verification but rather than checking the result of SUT, we check the state of an object or something similar.

-consider an example of testing a function that closes database connection
+Consider an example of testing a function that closes the database connection

 ```
 module databaseManager